mcarrickscott/modarith/README.md

 ## Quickstart 2:-

 	python monty.py 64 ed448
+Note that if the curve is given in upper-case, the prime is the field prime, otherwise its the group prime.
 Drop *code.c* into *Ed448.c* (EdDSA using ED448) where indicated

 	python monty.py 64 ED448
 Drop *code.c* into *edwards.c* where indicated.
-If the curve is given in upper-case, the prime is the field prime, otherwise its the group prime.
+Drop *header.h* into *curve.h* where indicated

 	gcc -O2 Ed448.c edwards.c -o Ed448
 	./Ed448